 The ordinary shares rank equally with all other shares in issue in that on a poll every member shall have one vote for each ordinary share held (save for the enhanced voting rights referred to in the founder ordinary shares).
 The ordinary shares rank equally with all other shares in issue in respect of any rights to any dividend distribution.
-The ordinary shares rank equally with all other shares in issue in respect of any rights to any capital distribution.
-The ordinary shares are not redeemable.
+The ordinary shares rank equally with all other shares in issue in respect of any rights to any redeemable.

-Founder Ordinary shares
+Founder ordinary shares